 I didn't know that.

-So coming here was a huge change, and it was a culture shock.
+So coming here was a huge change and it was a culture shock.

-You used to wave together.
+You used to wave to people.

 You know, I say, hey, how's it going?